 Symptoms and Signs of Spinal Stenosis

 Most people who go to the doctor with spinal stenosis are complaining of chronic, i.e. long-term pain.
-If the symptoms are more severe they may have loss of feeling in parts of the legs and muscle weakness.
+If the symptoms are more severe they may report loss of feeling in parts of the legs and muscle weakness.

 - Thoracic spine.
 Symptoms from this area are rare but if affected, the narrow spinal canal here means that the spinal cord is often affected.